la2050/archive/_projects/2015/the-moving-museum-los-angeles.md

 project_areas:
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Online search Organization(s) name(s): The Moving Museum Organization(s) mailing address(es): '230 W 38th Street, New York, NY 10018' Organization(s) website(s): www.themovingmuseum.com
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): The Moving Museum Organization(s) mailing address(es): '230 W 38th Street, New York, NY 10018' Organization(s) website(s): www.themovingmuseum.com